nwillc/almost-functional/docs/example.md

 # Example
 The following is a useful example, the emphasis was on using AF, so it is contrived in spots.
 That said, worth note are:

+* Using `Optional` instances to cleanly deal with nulls.
 * Using `Optional`'s `orElse` and `orElseSupplier` methods to deal with error cases in the argument parsing.
 * Searching the jars entries based on a `Predicate` to match the given argument.
 * Using `SupplierIterable`, and a simple `Consumer` to output the file's contents.
 * Using `Iterables` methods on `Iterable` instances based on arrays and enumerations.

 -----

 	package jarinfo;

 	import almost.functional.*;